Trictrac: Point scoring

-For example, Michelle has 6 points, her jeton is by the tip of point 5 on the side nearest the bridge (i.e. centre bar).
-If she scores 4 more points she moves her jeton to the tip of point 11 on the side by the end rail, indicating that she now has 10 points.
-If she now wins 2 more points, she will score 1 hole (or 2 in case of a lurch or bredouille) by moving her peg one hole further and replacing her jeton back at the start between the talons.
-In this example, Michelle announces what has just been scored: "1 (or 2) holes and none left over", but if instead of scoring 2 points she had scored 4 she would have marked her hole(s) and moved her jeton to the tip of point 1 by announcing "1 (or 2) holes and 2 points over".
+For example, Michelle has 6 points, her token is by the tip of point 5 on the side nearest the bridge (i.e. centre bar).
+If she scores 4 more points she moves her token to the tip of point 11 on the side by the end rail, indicating that she now has 10 points.
+If she now wins 2 more points, she will score 1 hole (or 2 in case of a lurch or bredouille) by moving her peg one hole further and replacing her token back at the start between the talons.
+In this example, Michelle announces what has just been scored: "1 (or 2) holes and none left over" or "1 hole, even", but if instead of scoring 2 points she had scored 4 she would have marked her hole(s) and moved her token to the tip of point 1 by announcing "1 (or 2) holes and 2 points over".
+The theoretical maximum is 82 points.

-The choice of the positions of the eighth and tenth points is justified by the need to leave enough room on the board to throw the dice without hitting the jetons.
+The choice of the positions of the eighth and tenth points is justified by the need to leave enough room on the board to throw the dice without hitting the tokens.

 Bredouille

 When a player starts from the talon and scores 12 points without the opponent scoring any, it is a 'lurch' and that player advances two holes.
-The lurch jeton – jeton de bredouille or simply bredouille – is a special jeton used to show when a lurch (double points) is on the cards.
+The lurch token – jeton de bredouille or simply bredouille – is a special token (identical to the other two) used to show when a lurch (double holes) is on the cards.

 A player who scores points while the opponent remains on zero, is said to be 'on lurch' (en bredouille) and a player reaching twelve points before the opponent scores any "wins the lurch" (gagne bredouille).